prettier/eslint-config-prettier/README.md

 var foo = a + bar;
 ```

-Keep in mind that prettier prints _some_ “unnecessary” parentheses, though:
+Keep in mind that Prettier prints _some_ “unnecessary” parentheses, though:

 ```js
 var foo = (a && b) || c;